On Hofer Energy of J-holomorphic Curves for Asymptotically Cylindrical J: An application to closed symplectic manifolds with a compatible

-\end{thm} See appendix for the proof.
-We expect that we can choose $\hbar(r)$ to be proportional to $r^{2}.$ Now it follows immediately \begin{cor} There exists a constant $C>0$ depending only on $(M,\omega',J)$ such that for any Riemann surface $(S,j)$ and any non-constant $J$-holomorphic curve $\tilde{u}:S\to M$ passing through a point $p$ for $k$ times, we have $k<CE_{symp}(\tilde{u}).$ \end{cor}
+where $B_{r}(p)$ is a ball of radius $r$ centered at $p$ inside $M.$ \end{thm} The proof of Theorem \ref{thm:(Gromov's-Monotonicity-Theorem} is given in the appendix.
+Now it follows immediately that \begin{cor} There exists a constant $C>0$ depending only on $(M,\omega,J)$ such that for any Riemann surface $(S,j)$ and any non-constant $J$-holomorphic curve $\tilde{u}:S\to M$ passing through a point $p$ for $k$ times, we have $k\leqq CE_{symp}(\tilde{u}).$ \end{cor}

-\begin{rem} After submitting the first version of this paper to arXiv, we were informed that Corollary \ref{cro: closed case hofer's energy bd by symplectic area} could also be derived from Corollary 3.6 in \cite{fish}.
+\begin{rem} After the submission of the arXiv version 1 of this paper, we were informed that Corollary \ref{cro: closed case hofer's energy bd by symplectic area} could also be derived from Corollary 3.6 and the remarks below Corollary 3.6 in \cite{fish}.
 It is very interesting to see that the methods used in \cite{fish} and this paper are quite different.
-In \cite{fish} an extrinsic monotonicity principle was derived, and Corollary 3.6 follows from it.
-While, in this paper, we view $M\backslash p$ as a manifold with asymptotically end, and Corollary \ref{cro: closed case hofer's energy bd by symplectic area} follows essentially from Stokes' Theorem.
-Also see \cite{holomorphic curves at one point} for a slightly different proof using the standard Gromov's Monotonicity Theorem. \end{rem}
+In \cite{fish} the technics from minimal surfaces is used, and a stronger result than Theorem \ref{thm:(Gromov's-Monotonicity-Theorem} is achieved.
+In particular, \cite{fish} implies that $\hbar(r)$ is proportional to $r^{2}.$ While, in this paper, we view $M\backslash p$ as a manifold with asymptotically end, and Theorem \ref{thm:(Gromov's-Monotonicity-Theorem} follows roughly from Stokes' Theorem immediately.
+(Also see \cite{holomorphic curves at one point} for a slightly different proof.)
+However, using this method it is not clear why $\hbar(r)$ is proportional to $r^{2}.$ \end{rem}

 Let $\mathcal{M}_{g}(M,J,Q)$ be the moduli space of stable $J$-holomorphic curves $\tilde{u}$ in $M$ with genus $g$ and $E_{symp}(\tilde{u})\leqq Q.$ From Corollary \ref{cro: closed case hofer's energy bd by symplectic area} and Theorem \ref{thm:compactification}, we can compactify $\mathcal{M}_{g}(M,J,Q)$ by including holomorphic buildings (See \cite{holomorphic curves at one point} for more discussions).